arnaud-ma/Cubiomes.jl/README.md

 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)
 [![code style: runic](https://img.shields.io/badge/code_style-%E1%9A%B1%E1%9A%A2%E1%9A%BE%E1%9B%81%E1%9A%B2-black)](https://github.com/fredrikekre/Runic.jl)

 A rewrite of [Cubiomes](https://github.com/Cubitect/cubiomes) but in [Julia](https://julialang.org/), intended to be (much) easier to use and to contribute to, and faster.
+Even though it is possible to call Java/C code from Julia, here everything is rewritten by hand, exploiting the possibilities of Julia to be fast and easy to use at the same time.

+Please look at the [documentation](https://arnaud-ma.github.io/Cubiomes.jl/stable/).
+In particular:

+- The [getting started](https://arnaud-ma.github.io/Cubiomes.jl/stable/gettingstarted) page if you are new to Julia
+- The [guide](https://arnaud-ma.github.io/Cubiomes.jl/stable/guide) that should cover 90% of the use cases

+This readme is a small summary of the documentation.

+## Audience

+The goal is to provide a library that generate the biomes and structures of Minecraft worlds, in a fast and easy way, while still having the flexibility given by writing code.

+You should be familiar to programming.
+That's all.
+Julia syntax is quite simple so you could be able to learn it by using the library / reading the [documentation](https://arnaud-ma.github.io/Cubiomes.jl/stable/).
+Same for the Minecraft world generation concepts.

 ## Why Cubiomes.jl?